 - Latest message to students in non-thesis graduate programs (March 18)

-News reports of the novel coronavirus have caused understandable concern for graduate students.
-This is an evolving public health issue.
-Rice will continue to send updates as needed via the Rice Alerts system, and a history of the alerts is also available.
-Students who have questions about COVID-19 as it relates to graduate study can find information below.
-Please know we take the threat of this virus very seriously, and we care very deeply about your health and safety.
-We are carefully monitoring the situation and taking guidance from Rice and the CDC.
+Rice will continue to send updates as needed via email and the Rice Alerts system, and a history of the alerts is also available.
+Students who have questions about the fall 2020 semester and COVID-19 as it relates to graduate study can find information below.

 Please keep in touch with your fellow scholars and friends.
 This is a time to take some physical distance, but not to disconnect from people.
 Please respond in a timely manner if someone does reach out to you; people will worry!
 Please alert your grad program or GPS if someone is not responding to communications.
-To that end, I do ask that each of you update your address information in http://esther.rice.edu so that we can effectively follow up as needed.
+Please make sure your address information is updated in http://esther.rice.edu so that we can effectively follow up as needed.

 Additional questions or concerns on COVID-19 as it relates to graduate study can be directed to firstname.lastname@example.org.